 History

-Shosei-en is the detached garden of Higashi Honganji Temple, and has been the property of the temple since 1641 when the ruling Shogun, Tokugawa Iemitsu, granted the temple the land.
-The estate is also sometimes called “Kikokutei” after a particular kind of orange that grew in the area at that time.
-A famous Confucian scholar, Ishikawa Jozan (1583-1672), laid out the grounds as a stroll garden for the temple abbot’s private study.
+A famous Confucian scholar, Ishikawa Jozan (1583-1672), is traditionally credited with laying out the grounds as a stroll garden for the temple abbot’s private study.
 Ishikawa Jozan is perhaps best known as a poet and calligrapher, but he also designed the famous garden at Kyoto’s Shisendo Temple.
 For a long time it was believed that the garden’s history went back even further than that however.
 A famous Heian era aristocrat named Minamoto no Toru, had a mansion and garden in this area, and people believed that Shosei-en was created on the same site.
 The likelihood of this story being true has been disputed by historians, but there are many aspects of the garden today that have been influenced by this association.

 Ishikawa Jozan who first designed the Shosei-en garden – Public Domain